 The Old Siam Plaza on Burapha Road is a shopping mall in Bangkok’s Old Town.
-Most of the indoor malls here are outdated but often brimming full of charm, and this is one such example.
-It’s well-known throughout the local community for its two large open atriums packed with food vendors selling sweet and savoury treats, plus a standard selection of handicrafts, household appliances, and fashion.
+Most of the indoor malls in the area are outdated but are often brimming full of charm, and this is one such example.
+It’s well-known throughout the local community for its 2 large and open atriums packed with food vendors selling sweet and savoury treats, plus a standard selection of handicrafts, household appliances, and fashion.

-We’d go as far as saying this is a ‘hidden gem’, but the substantial crowds streaming through the three-storey building every day would suggest otherwise.
+Some would go as far as saying this is a ‘hidden gem’, but the substantial crowds streaming through the 3-storey building every day would suggest otherwise.
 It’s ‘hidden’ perhaps for the tourist market and Bangkok’s younger generation, who normally stick to the convenience of Siam’s megamalls.

 - Damnoen Saduak Floating Market Tour